MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-saturate.md

 ## <a name="return-value"></a>Rückgabewert

-Der *x* -Parameter, der innerhalb des Bereichs von 0 bis 1 geklemmt ist.
+Der  x-Parameter, der im Bereich von 0 bis 1 geklammert wird.

 ## <a name="type-description"></a>Typbeschreibung